 Aside from the regular benefits of a vasectomy, the no-scalpel procedure also allows for:

 - Reduced risk of complications such as infection or bleeding

 - The ability to resume sexual activities much sooner

 - No scarring

 - The ability to perform the procedure from one of our convenient urology clinic locations

-If you would like additional information about the no-scalpel vasectomy procedure, or would like to see if you are a candidate, please contact Dr. Marans today at (212) 206-9130 to schedule an appointment with Dr. Marans.
+If you would like additional information about the no-scalpel vasectomy procedure or would like to see if you are a candidate, please contact Dr. Marans at his urology office in Manhattan, NYC today at (212) 206-9130 to schedule an appointment.
 You may also request an appointment online using our secure form.